thecornisians/Liverpool-API/README.md

 ## Optimizations
 *(optional)*

 In the future I'll like to store the data in a database like MongoDB and allow users to not only issues GET requests but also POST requests to add new entries into the Database.
+I'll also like to load up player images in the database

 ## Lessons Learned: